CCorazza/trampolinnternship/README.txt

 Though it SHOULD run smoothly with apache and mod-wsgi on os X Mavericks, I haven't fully tested it. ###

 #Install:
-sudo apt-get install
+sudo pip install
+    django-bootstrap3
+    django_admin_bootstrapped
     libapache2-mod-wsgi
-    python (import django)
+    mysql-python

+#I chose to use online pictures, so the .tar would not be too large
-#in the folder ---
+#in any folder
-tar xzvf trampolinnternship.tar.gz
+tar xf internship.tar

-#The application folder for django here is /Volumes/data/nfs/zfs-student-5/users/2013/ccorazza/django/apps/django/django_projects/
-#since that is a bit long, you can either in Sublime Text with cmd + maj + F replace every
-#    /Volumes/data/nfs/zfs-student-5/users/2013/ccorazza/django/apps/django/django_projects/
-#with your own preferred pathway
-#
-# OR
-#
-#use copy the

 #Running:
 #create an alias manage="python manage.py"

+manage createsuperuser
+#hint: there is already a demo user set (name demo, pwd demo), but feel free to create your own account
-manage
+manage syncdb

 ### What you need to do ###